Green Onions: Other recordings

-The Surfaris recorded a version in 1963 on their album Wipe Out (Dot DLP 3535 and DLP 25535).
-Harry James recorded a version in 1965 on his album Harry James Plays Green Onions & Other Great Hits (Dot DLP 3634 and DLP 25634).
 In 1969, "Green Onions" was covered by Dick Hyman on his album The Age of Electronicus; his version peaked at No. 87 on the Canadian singles charts.
-During the 1968 jam concerts at the Fillmore West in San Francisco that produced The Live Adventures of Mike Bloomfield and Al Kooper, guitarist Mike Bloomfield and organist Al Kooper performed a jam of "Green Onions" that was included on the album.

 The song was sampled for Maxi Priest and Shaggy's 1996 recording of "That Girl" from Priest's album Man with the Fun.
-Rock band Deep Purple covered part of the song for their 2021 album Turning to Crime as part of the song "Caught in the Act", the band had also performed the song live in previous years.
-Tom Petty and the Heartbreakers occasionally played it in concert, and a 1997 performance recorded at The Fillmore in San Francisco was released on the 2009 album The Live Anthology.

 Similar recordings

-Booker T. & the M.G.'s released a follow-up to "Green Onions", titled "Mo' Onions", on the album Green Onions in November 1962 and as a single in February 1964.
+Booker T. & the M.G.'s released a follow-up to "Green Onions", titled "Mo' Onions", on the album Green Onions in November 1962, and as a single released in February 1964.
 It reached No. 97 on both the R&B singles and Billboard Hot 100 charts.

-Sonny Boy Williamson's 1963 recording "Help Me" was based on "Green Onions" and features Willie Dixon performing an upright bass riff very similar to the riff in "Green Onions" performed by Lewie Steinberg.
+Sonny Boy Williamson's 1963 recording "Help Me" was based on "Green Onions".

 Legacy

 "Green Onions" was ranked No. 181 by Rolling Stone in its original list of the 500 greatest songs of all time; it was the only instrumental in the list.
 When the magazine released a 2021 revision of the list, the song was repositioned to number 418, and was no longer the list's sole instrumental song.

 In 1999, "Green Onions" was given a Grammy Hall of Fame Award.

 It was voted number 5 in the All-Time Top 100 Singles from Colin Larkin's All Time Top 1000 Albums.
 Larkin stated the song was "an incredible, unrepeatable piece of music, copied by millions but never remotely challenged".

-In 2012, it was added to the National Recording Registry of the Library of Congress, a list of "culturally, historically, or aesthetically important" American sound recordings.
+In 2012, as part of the album it was featured on, it was added to the National Recording Registry of the Library of Congress, a list of "culturally, historically, or aesthetically important" American sound recordings.

 "Green Onions" was inducted into the Blues Hall of Fame in 2018, as one of the five new entrants in the "Classic of Blues Recording (Song)" category.

+It was featured on the soundtrack of the 1993 film The Sandlot and the soundtrack for the 2004 video game Grand Theft Auto: San Andreas.